BirnadinErick/Digi-Cards/README.md

 That being said, until now (December, 2020) it has following branches:
   * UI/UX Design : This branch contains new frontend work for the application (Done working, v1.0 is out!)

-## I hope this will help someone one way or the another. 😉
+## I hope this will help someone one way or the other. 😉
 A 🙋‍♂️ from Jaffna 😘.

 All Rights Reserved.
 Crazy Minion © 2020.